Is tastytrade Safe?

 • Treasury securities

-However, tastytrade does not support OTC stocks or foreign shares.
+tastytrade does not support OTC stocks or foreign shares.
 The options category includes equity, index, and futures options.
-Futures include both regular and micro futures.
+The futures category includes regular and micro futures.
 Bonds and mutual funds are not available.

-All accounts are self-directed, with no managed accounts, financial advice, or planning services.
+All accounts at tastytrade are self-directed, with no managed accounts, financial advice, or planning.

 Cash Features